tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cosmos-db/replace-an-offer.md

 ## Remarks

- To learn more about the maximum and minimum provisioned throughput that can be set on a container or a database, see the [Provision throughput on containers and databases](https://docs.microsoft.com/azure/cosmos-db/set-throughput) article.
+When you are changing the manual or autoscale throughput on a database or container, the system enforces constraints on the RU/s that can be set on the resource.
+To learn more about the minimum and maximum provisioned throughput (RU/s) that can be set with manual throughput, see the [Provision throughput on containers and databases](https://docs.microsoft.com/azure/cosmos-db/set-throughput) article.
+To learn about the minimum autoscale max RU/s you can set, see the [autoscale FAQ](/azure/cosmos-db/autoscale-faq.md#can-i-change-the-max-rus-on-the-database-or-container).

-Perform GET on the offer resource to retrieve the minimum throughput that could be set for a given container or a database.
+To retrieve the minimum throughput that can be set on database or container, perform GET on the offer resource.
 The response header `x-ms-cosmos-min-throughput` denotes the system determined minimum throughput.
+This represents the minimum value you can set for the RU/s on a resource with manual throughput, or the minimum value you can set for the autoscale max RU/s on a resource with autoscale throughput.

 ## See Also
 * [Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/introduction)